-Jeannine is a Shareholder in Maynard Cooper’s ERISA and Group Insurance Litigation practice in Miami, Florida.
-For more than 20 years, she has focused her practice on litigation related to the Employee Retirement Income Security Act (ERISA); managed care; insurance coverage; and life, health, disability, and accidental death and dismemberment (AD&D) beneﬁts.
+For more than 20 years, Jeannine has focused her practice on litigation related to the Employee Retirement Income Security Act (ERISA); managed care; insurance coverage; life, health, disability, and accidental death and dismemberment (AD&D) beneﬁts.
 She is an experienced and successful trial and appellate lawyer, achieving favorable results for clients in state and federal courts and through alternative dispute resolution.

 Jeannine handles litigation at all stages, from the initial claim through trial and appeal, and she has handled more than 20 appeals in federal and state courts.
 She has frequently obtained summary judgment rulings and favorable appellate rulings, resulting in signiﬁcant ﬁnancial savings for clients.
-She gives presentations on topics involving ERISA and group beneﬁts at conferences and seminars around the country.
+She gives presentations on topics involving ERISA and managed care at conferences and seminars around the country.

 As a proponent of community work, Jeannine has volunteered with the Posse Foundation, an organization that identiﬁes public high school students with extraordinary academic and leadership potential who might otherwise be overlooked by the traditional college selection process.
 She also has served as a Florida election observer since 2004.

 - Obtained dismissal of complaint alleging breach of fiduciary duty under ERISA for plan drafting which included mental illness limitation – Fogle v.
 Metro.
 Life Ins.
 Co., 2020 WL 4260988 (M.D.
 Fla.
 2020).